 There’s a decent tour, followed by a tasting with a selection of cheese and cold meats.
 It’s a family business and the founder, Enrique Mendoza himself, sometimes turns up for a glass or two.

 It’s not made every year, as the overripe grapes stay on the vine until December to maximise sugar content.
-A blend of merlot, cabernet sauvignon, syrah and pinot noir, its caramel aftertaste goes especially well with chocolate puro (from Villajoyosa of course!)
+A blend of merlot, cabernet sauvignon, syrah and pinot noir, its cherry and caramel aftertaste goes brilliantly with dark puro chocolate (from Villajoyosa of course!)

 The wines from this bodega in the tiny village of Parcent come with plenty of character, just like their creator, Felipe Gutierrez de la Vega.

 From Casta Diva moscatel whites named for Maria Callas and Monserrat Caballé, to an Ulises red in honour of James Joyce’s Ulysses.
 There’s even an Imagine Giró red, named by Felipe for John Lennon.

-This bodega is housed in an ultra-modern building in the middle of rolling vineyards of Monastrell grapes, just outside the wine town of Monóvar in Vinalopó.
+This bodega is housed in an ultra-modern building in the middle of rolling vineyards of Monastrell grapes, just outside the wine town of Monóvar in the Vinalopó.

 Bodegas Monóvar is worth a visit because of its role in rescuing fondillón, the dessert wine that is completely unique to Alicante.
 The fondillón in the cellars is a lot older than the shiny new bodega itself!
-Read more about this remarkable wine and how it came back from the brink of extinction in my blog here.
-Book yourself on a fondillón tour.
-Fascinating stuff.

-The bodega is part of the MG Wines group that runs a number of vineyards and bodegas across the region.
+The bodega is now part of the MG Wines group that runs a number of vineyards and bodegas across the region.
 You can buy a selection of their wines in the bodega shop, though none of them are actually made at Monóvar itself.

-Bocopa is a big operation.
+Bocopa is a seriously big operation.
 They produce more wine in the Alicante DO than anyone else; 40% of the total.
 They make a wide range – red, white and naturally sparkling – at their bodega just outside Petrer, in the heart of the Vinalopó wine area.

 Bocopa was formed 30 years ago by half a dozen wineries across the Alicante region.

-Their best-known wine is Marina Alta, a young and fruity moscatel white, a regular on Costa Blanca restaurant menus.
+Their best-known wine is Marina Alta, a young and fruity moscatel white, a regular on Costa Blanca seaside restaurant menus.
 They make a million bottles of it per year, so they’re clearly doing something right.
 Look for the clever anchor symbol on the label that turns pink when it’s chilled to the right temperature (7-8°).

 Try also the Reserva from the Laudum range: a smooth red made from 50% Monastrell, 25% Merlot, 25% Cabernet Sauvignon, aged in French and American oak barrels for 12 months and 3 years in the bottle.